Transformers: Generation 1: Development

 In 1983, Hasbro representatives were sent to the Tokyo Toy Show, a toy expo in Japan, in search of prospective toys that they could import to the North American market.
 At the time, Japanese toy manufacturer Takara was showcasing several transforming robot toys from lines such as Diaclone and Micro Change.
 Hasbro bought the rights to produce the toys, but decided to release them under a single brand to avoid confusing the market with several series with similar premises.
 Other toy molds from other companies such as Bandai were used as well.

 Prior to the Hasbro deal, Takara briefly sold Diaclone toys in specialty toy shops in the U.S. under the "Diakron" moniker, while in some parts of Europe, Diaclone enjoyed a small following with a comic book series for that market.

 Hasbro had a business relationship with Marvel Comics, which had successfully produced the Hasbro tie-in comic book G.I.
 Joe: A Real American Hero, based on the Hasbro action figure G.I.
 Joe.
 Marvel was approached once again to provide a backstory for the new toy line.
 Marvel editor-in-chief Jim Shooter created an overall story, and editor Bob Budiansky created names, short descriptions and profiles for the characters.

-The designs for the original 28 figures were made by renowned anime character and mecha designers Shōji Kawamori and Kazutaka Miyatake.
+The designs for the original 28 figures were made by renowned anime character and mecha designers Shōji Kawamori and Kazutaka Miyatake, both from Studio Nue.

 When the toy line was released, it was supported by the Marvel Comics series, an animated television series, and a gamut of other merchandising tie-ins.
 The 1986 feature film The Transformers: The Movie generated $5,706,456 at the United States box office.